 The SURPOP online software utility was an example of such a program.
 In this instance the population, Pi, of each grid cell was approximated as:

 where Pj is the population of “centroid” j, and wij is the weight applied to centroid j for grid cell i.
 The number N is determined by the windowsize used, i.e. the size of a moving NxN grid cell region.
 The weights distribute a proportion of each centroid’s population value to the cells within the window and are determined as a form of distance decay function (see also, Section 4.4.5, Distance decay models) with a decay parameter, α:

 where d is the average inter-centroid distance within the sampled window, and sij is the distance between cell i and centroid j.
 As a result of tests on UK enumeration districts, typically α=1 in this model.
 The values chosen for the grid resolution, windowsize and decay parameter, together with the selection of centroid locations, all affect the resulting surface model produced.

 The above, adjusted volume-preserving assignment approaches, have significant drawbacks where the geography of the study region is highly variable and/or where attributes do not vary in a similar manner (do not exhibit strong positive covariance).
 For example, population is typically concentrated in urban areas and not spread evenly across arbitrary zones.
 In urban-rural borders and rural areas with distinct settlements a far better approach would be to utilize ancillary information, such as land-use, road network density (by type) or remote sensed imagery, to adjust attribute allocation.
 This ancillary data, which is often selected on the basis that it is readily available in a convenient form for use within GIS packages, can then be used as a form of weighting.
-Recent tests (see for example, Hawley and Moellering, 2005) have shown that the quality of areal interpolation can be substantially improved by such methods.
+A number of tests have shown that the quality of areal interpolation can be substantially improved by such methods (see for example, Hawley and Moellering, 2005).